PeterTramm/python-api-challenge/README.md

 ## Roadmap

 #### Part 1: WeatherPy
--[x] Create Plots to Showcase the Relationship Between Weather Variables and Latitude -[x] Compute Linear Regression for Each Relationship
+-[x] Create Plots to Showcase the Relationship Between Weather Variables and Latitude.

+-[x] Compute Linear Regression for Each Relationship.

 #### Part 2: VacationPy
--[x] Create a map that displays a point for every city -[x] Narrow down the DataFrame to find an ideal weather condition
+-[x] Create a map that displays a point for every city.

+-[x] Narrow down the DataFrame to find an ideal weather condition.

 <!-- CONTACT -->
 ## Contact